 - Keep the mix moist but not wet.

 - Seeds should germinate in 5 to 10 days at an optimal temperature of 77°F (25°C) or thereabouts.

-- Transplant seedlings into the garden when they 4 to 6 inches (10-15 cm) tall with 2- to 4-leaves.
+- Transplant seedlings into the garden when they are 4 to 6 inches (10-15 cm) tall with 2- to 4-leaves.

-- Add 3- to 4- inches of compost and well-aged manure into planting bed, before transplanting; broccoli needs friable, moisture-holding soil.
+- Add 3- to 4- inches of compost and well-aged manure into the planting bed, before transplanting; broccoli needs friable, moisture-holding soil.

 - Avoid planting where cabbage family crops have grown recently.

 - Space plants 18 to 24 inches (45-60 cm) apart; plants spaced 10 to 12 inches (25-30 cm) apart will yield smaller heads.

 - Space rows 36 inches (.9 m) apart.

 - Protect seedlings from the cold for 2 to 3 weeks after planting covering them with a cloche or plastic tunnel or cold frame.

 - Fertilize with an organic fertilizer such as fish emulsion at half strength.

 Interplanting: Plant with bush beans, beets, carrots, celery, chard, cucumbers, lettuce, and peas.
 Herbs with a strong fragrance such as dill, sage, rosemary, basil, mint, garlic, and thyme are also good companions for broccoli.
 The strong aroma of these herbs helps to repel pest insects that may attack broccoli.

 Container Growing: Choose a container with a minimum depth of 20 inches (51 cm).